 Through the formal pre-consultation process, we engaged with regulators, other water companies and retailers, local authorities, environmental and conservation groups and catchment partnerships.
-Our pre-consultation letter was sent to over 150 key stakeholders outlining the issues we are facing, and how to get involved in the consultation of our dWRMP.
+Our pre-consultation letter was sent to over 150 key stakeholders outlining the issues we are facing, and how to get involved in the consultation of our draft WRMP.

-We have regularly met with the Environment Agency to discuss technical methods covering a wide range of WRMP topics (table 2).
+We regularly met with the Environment Agency to discuss technical methods covering a wide range of WRMP topics (table 3.1).

-We also engaged with Ofwat during the pre-consultation period (table 3).
+We also engaged with Ofwat during the pre-consultation period (table 3.2).